Mapping

 Those maps are resources and archives.
 Unique timestamps and artful visual synthesis that I can refine and re-use in another context or project.
 This is why mind mapping is a useful and creative way to nurture my boundless curiosity and sensemaking.

 Did you enjoy this post?
-Check out Future Skills.
+Check out the Tapestry Book.

 Leave a Reply